 We’ve all heard of renewable energy sources.
 They’re supposed to be better for the environment, right?
 But what exactly is renewable energy?
 It’s a general term used to describe energy sources that are not depleted when used.
 In other words, they can renew or regenerate themselves.
 The two most common types of renewable energy are solar and wind power.
 Today, we’re going to focus on solar power and why is solar energy considered a renewable energy source.
+According to the Solar Energy Industries Association (SEIA), not only has Nevada ranked as the 6th best state in the nation to go solar for mpre inforamation view here.

 When it comes to renewable energy sources, solar power is one of the most commonly talked about.
 Solar energy is considered a renewable resource because it is constantly replenished by the sun.
 The sun shines every day, making solar power a never-ending source of energy.